diku-dk/futhark-website/blog/2017-01-25-futhark-module-system.rst

 just some expression that returns a module.
 A module expression is syntactically and conceptually distinct from a regular value expression, but serves much the same purpose.
-The module language is designed such that evaluation a module expression can always be done at compile time.
+The module language is designed such that evaluating a module expression can always be done at compile time.

 Apart from a sequence of declarations, a module expression can also be